kanmanikannu/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

 #### Name : Kanmani U
 #### Reg no : 212221040070

-# Uploading temperature sensor data in Thing Speak cloud
+# EXP 03 Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.